yeedle/hebcal/README.md

 # hebcal

-This is a NodeJS program that uses the [hebcal](https://github.com/hebcal/hebcal-es6) library to print this week's zmaning to the console.
+This is a NodeJS program that uses the [hebcal](https://github.com/hebcal/hebcal-es6) library to print this week's zmanim to the console.

 ## Installation